defagos/defagos.github.io/_posts/2014-12-4-yet_another_article_about_method_swizzling.md

 }
 {% endhighlight %}

-The block signature itself does not include the selector parameter, as specified in the `imp_implementationWithBlock` documentation.
+The block signature itself does not include the selector parameter, as specified in the `imp_implementationWithBlock` [documentation](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/index.html).

-## Usage
+## Example of use

 The above example can be rewritten using blocks, eliminating the need for static methods and function pointers: